-To request a library book when you are not at the North Campus, simply email your librarian and provide your name address and phone number along with the title and author of the book you wish to check out.
+To request a library book when you are not at the Home Campus in The Woodlands, Texas, simply email your librarian and provide your name address and phone number along with the title and author of the book you wish to check out.
 If you come to the library, you may take the book with you.
 Books are due in two weeks in person, but may be renewed for an additional week by email.